aws-samples/aws-cdk-managed-elkk/README.md

 -----
 ## Amazon Virtual Private Cloud <a name="vpc"></a>

+The first stage in the ELKK deployment is to create an Amazon Virtual Private Cloud with public and private subnets.
+The ELKK deployment will be into this VPC.

 Use the AWS CDK to deploy an Amazon VPC across multiple availability zones.